CZ-NIC/fred-docs/Features/RegIF/index.rst

    .. struct-end

-.. todo:: This segment still has to undergo a review by a SME (fact-checking and proof-reading).

 These are the features that the FRED EPP server provides to registrars.

 They are common to both the FRED-client command-line interface and the API library.